How do I apply and where is the Expression of Interest form?

 My surname differs from that on my passport/citizenship certificate.
 What do I do?

-If the name on your application differs to that on the above documentation you must also attach a marriage certificate or change of name certificate.
+If the name on your Expression of Interest differs to that on the above documentation, you must also attach a marriage certificate or change of name certificate.
 This will need to be combined with your residency document and uploaded as one file.

 I am an international medical graduate, what evidence do I need to provide to confirm that I have completed an internship?